apiaryio/apiaryio.github.com/_posts/2013-02-05-New-and-improved-PEG-parser.md

 [The grammar](https://github.com/apiaryio/blueprint-parser/blob/master/src/apiary-blueprint-parser.pegjs)
 now also serves as a formal definition of our language.

-We have received some interest from open-source world in collaborating with our format, should it be automatic generation of [frisby.js](http://frisbyjs.com/) tests or scaffolding of Ruby apps.
+We have received some interest from the open-source world in collaborating with our format, should it be automatic generation of [frisby.js](http://frisbyjs.com/) tests or scaffolding of Ruby apps.
 We are all open-source beasts here, so we embrace this collaboration wholeheartly.
-Hopefully, new parser should make this easier for all of us.
+Hopefully, the new parser should make this easier for all of us.

 To be future-proof, you should use a [generator for your language](http://en.wikipedia.org/wiki/Comparison_of_parser_generators#Parsing_expression_grammars.2C_deterministic_boolean_grammars) and use our grammar directly.
 Also, don't forget to subscribe to our